nuttycream/pipin.rs/README.md

 # pipin.rs

-control gpio pins using your browser
+A simple self contained application to control gpio pins from your browser

-`Note: Currently supports Raspberry Pi BCM2708 and BCM2710 Chips`

 ## features